alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 where defects arise due to high radiation flux.
 More generally the software can be used to analyse defects in other panel-structured arrays, for example solar panels or very large display screens.
-To maximize accessibility and to avoid any requirement to engage with a specific software environment, we have created a web application which provides the principal features of the software in standalone form.
+To maximize accessibility, and to avoid any issues arising from specific software environments, we have created a web application which provides the principal features of the software in standalone form.
-The web application also affords the possibility of engaging with our team in extended analysis of defect patterns as they evolve over time.
+The web application also affords the possibility of engaging with our team in analysis of time-evolving defect patterns.

 Digital detector screens are crucial high-value components of imaging systems used throughout